dgvergel/dgvergel.github.io/about.md

 ## Nature of the content

-The content of this blog's posts (including text, source code, diagrams, images, and any other original material published in its articles) is provided solely for educational and informational purposes.
+The content of this blog's posts, including text, source code, diagrams, images, and any other original material, is provided solely for educational and informational purposes.
+Nothing published on this website should be construed as professional, legal, financial, engineering, or other specialised advice.

 ## Warranty and liability